alptugan/blog-teaching/content/Courses/COD 207 Creative Coding I.md

 	* [GitHub - forhadsidhu/Yoga-pose-detection: Yoga-pose detection using PoseNet,p5js with sound effects](https://github.com/forhadsidhu/Yoga-pose-detection)

-#### Week 3:
+#### Week 3: Computational Thinking
 - Artist of the week [Char Stiles](https://youtu.be/ja3U7hK2bOk?si=-bL_iYhgaKlKTwsj&t=465) Keynote speech on Creative Coding Fest.

--
-#### Week 4-5: Creative Coding Principles
+#### Week 4:
+- Inspiration of the week - [Ali Nesin](https://media-host.alptugan.workers.dev/knowledge/Ali-Nesin.mp4)
+- Artist of the week -
 *  Understanding the role of randomness and chance in creative coding
 *  Applying generative principles to create dynamic visuals
 *  Introduction to machine learning and neural networks in creative coding

 ### Course Assessment:
 *   **Quizzes and Assignments:** Regular quizzes and assignments will test students' understanding of programming fundamentals and algorithmic art practices.